Kings Cross to Liverpool Street via 13 stations walk

 - Cross the road in front of the Royal Festival Hall and turn right along its front, then turn left beyond it to come to the river.

-- Notice as you walk past the side of the hall to the river that there is a little-used entrance to it on this side.
+- Notice as you walk past the side of the hall to the river that there is a little-used entrance to it here.
 This was intended by the architects to be the principal way in to the complex: these days most people would consider the main entrance to be from the mezzanine level on the river side.

-- Once on the river bank, turn right, and follow the path along the edge of the Thames under Waterloo Bridge.
+- (If your way is blocked by building work just beyond the Festival Hall, go up the steps to the upper level walkway to get past it.)
+Once on the river bank, turn right and follow the path along the edge of the Thames under Waterloo Bridge.

 - The next stretch of the riverside, with benches under trees, is a popular place to sit and chat.
 It is particularly attractive towards dusk in the summer, when the setting sun bathes it golden light, or after dark, when there coloured lights in the trees (set up many years ago as Christmas lights and never removed).
 Towards the end of this terrace is a fine view of the City skyline.
 As well as using it for the cultural hub, Londoners also use the term "South Bank" to refer to this riverside walk, but the official name (referring to the whole route from Lambeth Bridge to Tower Bridge) is Queen's Walk, this name being given to it when it was created in 1977, the year of the Queen's Silver Jubilee.
 The fact that this royal name did not really catch on sets the mind to musing on other examples.
 The Golden Jubilee Bridges (aka Hungerford Bridge) are mentioned above, and just after Waterloo Bridge you pass on the right the National Theatre, which is technically the Royal National Theatre, having been granted permission by the Queen to use that prefix in 1988, but which has largely ignored it ever since.
 A contemporary example may be Crossrail, which had always been known by that name until Boris Johnson, then mayor of London, announced in 2016 that it was to be called the Elizabeth Line.
 I notice, however, that many people still use Crossrail in casual conversation, so it will be interesting to see which name wins out in the end.
 Beyond the section under the trees, notice the Oxo Tower on the right-hand side of the river.
 Converted into a cold store in 1928-9 from an early Victorian building, its owners, the Leibig Extract of Meat Company, wanted to include on the tower a neon sign advertising its most famous product - Oxo stock cubes.
 When this was refused, the tower was designed with windows spelling out the brand name.
 The building was nearly demolished in the early 1980s, but was saved by the Coin Street Community Development initiative.
 It now houses shops, flats and - on its top level - restaurants.